fayskerritt/padplants/README.md

 ### **Imagery**
 * The home page features two artistic images of houseplants, which capture the eye and go well with the green colour theme.
-* The profile and 404 pages also feature artistic imagery of houseplants which are inkeeping with the theme.
+* The profile and 404 pages also feature artistic imagery of houseplants which are in keeping with the theme.
 * Font Awesome icons are used in areas to clearly label input fields and headers.
 * Each plant has an image at the top of the card which shows the user exactly what the plant looks like.